 Maori and Caucasian women have a higher incidence of breast cancer than Pacific and Asian women in New Zealand.
 Maori women have a 35% higher incidence than non-Maori women.

-Women and men who have had chest radiation treatment as young children or adolescents for diseases such as Hodgkins lymphoma are at increased risk of developing breast cancer.
+Women and men who have had chest radiation treatment as children or young adults for diseases such as Hodgkins lymphoma are at increased risk of developing breast cancer.
 Patients who had this treatment can be screened by the Breastscreen Aotearoa breast screening programme.